voucherifyio/sdk-ruby-openapi-based/docs/CampaignsApi.md

 Update Campaign

 Updates the specified campaign by setting the values of the parameters passed in the request body.
 Any parameters not provided in the payload will be left unchanged.
-Fields other than the ones listed in the request body won't be modified.
+Fields other than the ones listed in the request body wont be modified.
 Even if provided, they will be silently skipped.     ## Vouchers will be affected  This method will update vouchers aggregated in the campaign.
 It will affect all vouchers that are not published or redeemed yet.

 ### Examples